 Astrobiologists look for life

 The soil does not have abnormal acidity or alkalinity and it is not toxic – if there would be water, it would sustain a whole set of diverse species.
-But until recent times it seemed that area around Yungay is completely lifeless.
+But until recent times it seemed that the area around Yungay is completely lifeless.

 Thus a group of scientists from NASA Ames Research Center have been looking for life here for several years and have found none – their collected soil samples did not contain any traces of DNA.
-The only organic molecules found by pyrolysis-gas chromatography-mass spectrometry method were formic acid and benzene found in very low concentrations.
+The only organic molecules found by the pyrolysis-gas chromatography-mass spectrometry method were formic acid and benzene found in very low concentrations.